ILR VISA UK

 6. English Language Requirement

-To qualify for ILR, you need to meet the English language requirement.
-This usually means passing an approved English language test or having a degree taught in English.
-Failing to meet this requirement can result in rejection.
+To qualify for ILR you need to meet the English language requirement.
+This usually means passing an approved language test or having a degree taught in English.
+If you don’t meet this requirement your application will be refused.

 7. Life in the UK Test